actsao/fd_demo/readme.md

 1.)
 Clone or download the repository using https://github.com/actsao/fd_demo.git for cloning or under Code > ZIP for downloading.
 Extract files if needed.
  - Download recommended for new github users

 2.)
-In Anaconda Prompt, run
+In Anaconda Prompt, while in the directory for fd_demo (create does not create the file but rather uses the file to create) run

 ```
 conda env create -f environment.yml